phdcsseiden/phdcsseiden.github.io/_pages/about.md

  <b> Space is a warfighting domain. -Everett C. Dolman </b>

- <b> King David (King A.G.S) In the Quran and hadith, David is described as an Israelite king as well as a prophet of Allah. </b> Sheikh Kagame Paul, This is for you "Radical Imam Dictator Kagame Paul".
+ <b> King David (King A.G.S) In the Quran and hadith, David is described as an Israelite king as well as a prophet of Allah. </b> <b> Sheikh </b> Kagame Paul, This is for you "Radical Imam Dictator Kagame Paul".